Skip to content

 Table of Contents

-LONDON — The Emerson Group kicked off its “Future of Commerce 2030” series this week with an event here that was live-streamed to retail and supplier executives in the United States and elsewhere.
+LONDON — The Emerson Group kicked off its “Future of Commerce 2030” series earlier this month with an event here that was live-streamed to retail and supplier executives in the United States and elsewhere.

 Ed Morgan, president of The Emerson Group, explained that the event was designed to build on the kind of thought leadership the company has offered for 16 years with its annual Industry Day sessions, “but we’re going to take it into the future.
 We're going to focus on driving success, challenge the norms and envision the future.
 We’ll delve into the macro trends of retail, of brands, of consumer technology and of leadership.
 So if you have an interest in what the future holds for this industry, you're in the right place today and you're in the right place on your computer today watching us virtually.”

-Morgan noted that the London event, which was hosted by MMR, Chain Drug Review, and WSL Strategic Retail, along the with The Emerson Group, will be followed by four events in 2025.
-In early February 2025 there will be an event with Walmart’s leadership in Bentonville, Ark.
+Morgan noted that the London event, which was hosted by MMR, Chain Drug Review, and WSL Strategic Retail, along with The Emerson Group, will be followed by several events in 2025.
+In early February 2025, there will be one with Walmart’s leadership in Bentonville, Ark.
 That will be followed by an event in Seattle in May with Costco’s leadership team, and then one in October 2025 in Woonsocket, R.I., with CVS Health’s leadership team.

 Jacqueline Windsor, partner in strategy and deals for consumer markets and U.K. head of retail at PwC